Naftagaz21/proton-assignment/Readme.md

 - `--posts-per-page <int>`: Optional.
 Specifies the number of posts per single page.
 Default is 0.
 - `--separator, --s`: Optional.
 Disables the separator at the end of each blog post.
 Default is false.
 - `--multithread, --m`: Optional.
 Enables multithreaded output.
 Default is false.

+### General Notes:

+- Code was developed on an M1/ARM MacOS system.
+- Code was tested on both MacOS and Windows.